abellows50/CHEM10_NMR_PROJECT/README.md

 # NMR Machine Simulator

 ## Purpose
 To demonstrate the macroscopic behavior of M in an NMR machine and to make clear the workflow of NMR analysis, I constructed a simulator of Bloch Equations.
 The user can configure all aspects of the device including B_DEV, M, T1, T2, and can send RF pulses with a specific applied magnetic field.
+The NMR simulator relies on the Vispy open source graphics library.

 ## Usage
 ### Python Enviroment Configuration